Because we want to help you grow

 - Specialty Classes

-PCMC also offers specialty classes for toddlers including Jump into Art, Creative Tinkering, and Sing Along classes during evenings and weekends when working families can attend.
+Returning in Fall of 2021, PCMC offers specialty classes for toddlers including Jump into Art, Creative Tinkering, and Sing Along classes during evenings and weekends when working families can attend.
 PCMC also runs a Maternal Mental Health Program designed to raise awareness and offer support for Perinatal Mood and Anxiety Disorders.
 PCMC does this by offering post-partum support groups for mothers and families dealing with perinatal mood disorders.
 These groups meet three times per month in Marina.
 The program also includes a bi-lingual warm line that provides an answering service where facilitators return messages and phone calls within 24 hours.

 - Maternal Mental Health